JetBrains/projector-installer/COMMANDS.md

 - find  - find available IDE (a shortcut for 'ide find')

-- install - install IDE (a shortcut for 'ide install')
+- install - install IDE interactively (a shortcut for 'ide install')

+- autoinstall - install IDE without interaction with user (a shortcut for 'ide autoinstall')

 - run - run IDE (a shortcut for 'config run')